-Triskel Christchurch Cinema screens two title each week with additional special features and events.
-The programme is made up if Irish and Independent films, Horror strand Twisted Celluloid and Experimental Film strand Phantascope.
+Triskel Christchurch Cinema screens two titles each week with additional special features and events.
+The programme is made up of Irish and Independent films, Horror strand Twisted Celluloid and Experimental Film strand Phantascope.
 Triskel also screens one short film per month in an initiative called +Short and has retrospective screenings of work from significant directors.

 Triskel Christchurch’s Live Music programme combines a mix of genres.
 There is a focus on Classical Music, especially concerts featuring emerging artists.
 Triskel is a year round home of Jazz and is one of the main venues for the Guinness Cork Jazz Festival.
 Singer songwriters feature heavily in the programme as well as Folk, Traditional, Experimental and Pop music and interdisciplinary events.

 Triskel Christchurch also acts as a Visual Art space along with the dedicated visual art room Triskel Gallery Space.
 Christchurch is an unusual room for exhibitions and can lend gravitas to the artwork.

 Triskel’s main literary events take place during Cork World Book Festival which we co-host with Cork City Library.
 This festival was founded in 2005 and its main ethos is to introduce international writers to Cork audiences along with providing a platform for work by Irish writers.